Skip to content

 +49 493526000000 .
 Freitag IT GmbH specializes in providing scalable and reliable IT solutions, including cloud computing, virtualization, and managed services.
 Their offerings cater to agile businesses, focusing on modern technologies such as hybrid multi-cloud architectures and machine learning.
 The company aims to enhance productivity and efficiency through tailored IT services, including remote management, security solutions, and unified communication systems.
 Their target clients include organizations seeking comprehensive IT support and innovative digital transformation solutions.
 Stolen

 On May 3, 2026, the German IT services provider Freitag IT GmbH appeared on the leak site of the m3rx ransomware group.
-The company, which provides cloud computing, virtualization, managed services, and security solutions to business clients, had internal files exfiltrated following a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, any individual or family whose information passed through Freitag IT’s systems could now be at risk.
+The company, which provides cloud computing, virtualization, managed services, and security solutions to business clients, is claimed to have had internal files exfiltrated following a ransomware attack.
+While the exact number of people whose data may have been exposed remains unknown, any individual or family whose information passed through Freitag IT’s systems could now be at risk.

 Why This Matters for You and Your Family